A Girl Like Me (Rihanna album)

-A Girl like Me is the second studio album by Barbadian singer Rihanna.
+A Girl Like Me is the second studio album by Barbadian singer Rihanna.
 It was released on April 10, 2006, by Def Jam Recordings.
-For the production of the album, Rihanna worked with Evan Rogers, Carl Sturken, Stargate, J. R. Rotem, and label-mate Ne-Yo, who wrote the album's second single.
-A Girl like Me is a pop and reggae album influenced by Rihanna's Caribbean roots.
+For the production of the album, Rihanna worked with Evan Rogers, Carl Sturken, Stargate, J. R. Rotem, and label-mate Ne-Yo.
+A Girl Like Me is a pop and reggae album influenced by Rihanna's Caribbean roots.
 The album also incorporates elements of dancehall and rock, as well as ballads, which music critics were ambivalent towards.

 Some critics gave the album positive reviews, stating that Rihanna gracefully avoided the sophomore disappointment while others compared the album to her previous effort.
-A Girl like Me was released less than eight months after Rihanna's debut album.
+A Girl Like Me was released less than eight months after Rihanna's debut album.
 It peaked at number five on the US Billboard 200 and on the UK Albums Chart.
 The album was successful in other countries as well, entering the top ten in Ireland, New Zealand, Australia and Japan, while topping the Canadian Albums Chart.

-A Girl like Me spawned four singles: "SOS", which became Rihanna's first single to reach number one on the US Billboard Hot 100, "Unfaithful" and "Break It Off", both reaching the top ten on the Billboard Hot 100.
+A Girl Like Me spawned four singles: "SOS", which became Rihanna's first single to reach number one on the US Billboard Hot 100, "Unfaithful" and "Break It Off", both reaching the top ten on the Billboard Hot 100.
 However, the album's third single, "We Ride", failed to reprise the success of the album's other singles.
 The album was re-released as an expanded two-disc deluxe package in Germany, which includes remixes to both Rihanna's debut single, "Pon de Replay", and "If It's Lovin' That You Want".
 The album has been certified 2× Platinum by the Recording Industry Association of America (RIAA).
-To promote both A Girl like Me and her debut record, Rihanna embarked on her debut headlining concert tour, entitled Rihanna: Live in Concert in 2006.
+To promote both A Girl Like Me and her debut record, Rihanna embarked on her debut headlining concert tour, entitled Rihanna: Live in Concert in 2006.